Roboy/neural-tendon-control/README.md

 - Initilization of motors and sensors after system startup.
 - Protecting the hardware from overload by overriding controller.
-- Recording variables and saving the dataset to a file.
 - Exposing a standardised interface to controller via ROS topics.
 - Setting different load scenarios by controlling "Load control MyoBrick"